edwardsmoses/edwardsmoses.com/_data/blog/2025-08-24-implementing-2fa-totp-remix.md

 ## Building the login route

-Now for the actual auth flow.
+We making some progress, nothing visible yet, let's move to the actual auth flow.

 The `login` route checks the email and password.
 If the user doesn't have 2FA turned on, we set `userId` in session and redirect home.
 If they do have 2FA enabled, we set `pending2faUserId` instead and redirect to `/verify-2fa`.